wavemotion-dave/MicroDS/README.md

 Keyboards :
 -----------------------
 The emulator supports a virtual touch-screen version of the MC-10 keyboard.
-Note that due to the limitations of the DS touch-screen where only one key can be pressed at a time, the SHIFT key works like a temporary toggle.
-Press it and then the next key you press will be SHIFT-ed.
+Note that due to the limitations of the DS touch-screen where only one key can be pressed at a time, the SHIFT and CONTROL keys works like a temporary toggle.
+Press it and then the next key you press will be SHIFT-ed or CONTROL-ed.

 ![image](./png/kbd.png)